 What a Terrible World, What a Beautiful World repeats the stripped down sound of The King is Dead.
 The band’s grand concepts are tucked away, replaced by more personal songs from Meloy.
 But at 57 minutes of unambitious material, What a Terrible World… outstays its welcome, despite highlights like ‘Calvary Captain’ and ‘Philomena’.

 What a terrible world, what a beautiful world12/17/12

 I’ll Be Your Girl

-Most band’s output diminishes in productivity and focus as its members grow older and start families, but it’s particularly obvious in The Decemberists’ case.
-As well as family responsibilities, Meloy’s enjoying a parallel career as a children’s writer, and I’ll Be Your Girl is The Decemberists least coherent album, trying different styles.
-The album’s notable for the band adding 1980s synths to their sonic palette, but the best song is the folk epic ‘Rusalka, Rusalka / Wild Rushes’.
+Most bands’ output diminishes in productivity and focus as its members grow older and start families.
+This is particularly evident for The Decemberists.
+As well as family responsibilities, Meloy’s enjoying a parallel career as a children’s writer.
+I’ll Be Your Girl is The Decemberists least coherent album, trying different styles with little focus.
+The band adding 1980s synths to their sonic palette, but the best song is the folk epic ‘Rusalka, Rusalka / Wild Rushes’.